Cautioning and Diversion

 Transitional arrangements in paragraph 19 of schedule 27 of the CJIA provide that the change applies to cautions, reprimands and warnings given before the commencement date as it applies to cautions given on or after that date.

 Care should be taken when dealing with spent cautions especially when presenting antecedent records in court.
-The practice set out in paragraph 1.6 of the Consolidated Criminal Practice Direction (CCPD) is to be followed.
-This means that you should not refer in open court to the existence of a spent caution, reprimand or warning, youth caution, or Conditional Caution and, as far as practicable, references to them in any record which is given to the court should be marked as spent.
+The practice relating to spent convictions set out in paragraph 21A of the Consolidated Criminal Practice Direction (CCPD) applies equally to spent cautions and is to be followed.
+This means that prosecutors should not refer in open court to the existence of a spent caution, reprimand or warning, youth caution, or Conditional Caution and, as far as practicable, references to them in any record which is given to the court should be marked as spent.